Durham University Boat Club: 1963 to 1999

 1963 saw King's College in Newcastle separate from Durham to become Newcastle University.
 Earlier that year, 5 rowers from Newcastle (3 from King's College Boat Club and 2 from the Medics) were part of the crew of the VIII that won the Ortner Trophy for top University at the Head of the River Race for the first time, coming 17th overall.
 This was the last Durham crew to feature Rowers from Newcastle.

 In 1964, Eric Halladay came to Durham as a lecturer in history and senior tutor of Grey College.
 This proved to be a key appointment that would lead to sustained success for DUBC in the years ahead.
 Halliday coached the Boat Club for over 30 years, winning the Ortner Shield 18 times in 1966–76 and 1978–84.
 After his death in 1997, DUBC launched a memorial trust fund with the aim of appointing a professional coach.

 In November 1973, DUBC organised the first Northern Universities' Regatta, with sponsorship from Harp Lager.
 This ran annually until 1997.
 Also in 1973, DUBC bought the first Boat ever built with carbon-fibre ribs at a cost of £1,100.
 The Eight, "Prince Bishop" was 17 m (56 ft) in length and weighed 20 kg (45 lbs) less than any other Eight in Britain.

 In 1977 the club celebrated its centenary in April and hosted races for eights on both the Tyne and Wear, with visiting crews from Newcastle, Cambridge University, Edinburgh, and the University of Groningen – the latter intending to celebrate its own centenary the following year.
 In 1978, they secured their first win at the Henley Royal Regatta, the first club from the northeast to win there for over a century.

 In 1989 the DUBC Fresher's Squad was established.
 Alumni of this programme include Olympic bronze medallist Steve Rowbotham and Emily Taylor, a silver medallist at the 2008 European Championships.
 In 1990 DUBC alumni Roger Brown (who had graduated the previous year) and cox Russell Slatford took Gold in the Men's Eight at the Under-23 World Rowing Championships, then known as the Nations Cup.

-1992 saw the first DUBC/DUWBC alumni selected as Olympic rowers since Newcastle's independence: Wade Hall-Craggs (men's single sculls, 14th), Roger Brown (men's quad sculls, 13th), Kim Thomas (women's coxless four, 8th) and Philippa Cross (women's eight, 7th).
+In 1992 DUBC won the Visitors Challenge Cup at Henley Royal Regatta.
+1992 also saw the first DUBC/DUWBC alumni selected as Olympic rowers since Newcastle's independence: Wade Hall-Craggs (men's single sculls, 14th), Roger Brown (men's quad sculls, 13th), Kim Thomas (women's coxless four, 8th) and Philippa Cross (women's eight, 7th).